 In 2007, when our national debt was under $9 trillion, the Government Accountability Office (GAO) said: “GAO’s current long-term simulations continue to show ever larger deficits resulting in a federal debt burden that ultimately spirals out of control.”

-Total debt is now $26 trillion, and by year-end it will very likely exceed $27 trillion—3 times the $9 trillion of 2007 when the GAO made its prognosis.
+Total debt is now roughly $27 trillion—3 times the $9 trillion of 2007 when the GAO made its prognosis.
 Annual revenue has never topped $3.5 trillion, and we haven’t balanced a budget since 2001.

 In 2011, when our national debt was about $15 trillion, Admiral Mike Mullen, the head of the Joint Chiefs of Staff, said: “I’ve said many times that I believe the single, biggest threat to our national security is our debt.”